 Professional musicians perform extensively, but getting the chance to perform usually involves auditioning first.
 Some new jazz singers may audition to perform in various settings, such as clubs or coffee houses.
 Other singers may audition to become part of established jazz groups.
-The BLS notes that employment of musicians and singers was expected to increase at a slower than average rate of 3% from 2014-2024.
+The BLS notes that employment of musicians and singers is projected to show little or no change from 2018 to 2028.

 Step 5: Find Representation